 The fact that most of the weight loss methods that are successful are both inexpensive and easily accessible is encouraging: Eat less fat and exercise more.
 The health risks associated with obesity are significant and include high cholesterol, high triglycerides, type 2 diabetes, heart disease, stroke, high blood pressure, sleep apnea, osteoarthritis, and gallstones.

-A new study indicates that women who are dieting need to consume adequate dairy when trying to lose weight to help prevent bone loss due to lose weight.
+A new study indicates that women who are dieting need to consume adequate dairy when trying to lose weight to help prevent bone loss due to losing weight.

 Weight loss is a good goal but the real goal is loss of body fat while maintaining adequate muscle mass.
 A healthful eating plan, including three servings of dairy, should be the base of your diet plan.